 During this time, there was some confusion regarding the classification and naming of some of the new cultivars; however, the pretty plants remained popular and since that time over 200 varieties have been located, documented and developed.

 - Phalaenopsis amabilis is a lovely orchid.
 In fact, the term “amabilis” means “lovely.”
-First, discovered in 1653 off a small island on the coast of New Guinea, this is one of the largest and most impressive of moth orchid species.
+First, discovered in 1653 off a small island on the coast of New Guinea, this is one of the largest and most impressive orchid species.
 This type of orchid is traditionally given as a gift to express either congratulations or condolences.

 - Phalaenopsis aphrodite is a compact species found from the Phillippines to southwest Taiwan featuring attractive rounded foliage and pretty white flowers.
 The leaves are thicker, and rounder than those of the phal orchids.
 The blooms are exceptionally large, yet the plant is on the small side.